 Click on Ok to sign the key.
 Your signature will be attached to that public key; if the key was already signed by other people, your signature will be added to the list.
 When a key is exported, the list of signatures is exported with it.

 Once you have signed a public key, you should return it (for instance in a signed email message) to the owner so he can redistribute it and upload it again on a keyserver.
-Note that you can upload your public keyring to a keyserver by the means of the menu command Keyserver → Upload Public Keys, but doing this without consent of the public keys' owners is not considered good netiquette.
+Note that keys.openpgp.org ignores all signatures.
+You can upload your public keyring to a keyserver by the means of the menu command Keyserver → Upload Public Keys, but doing this without consent of the public keys' owners is not considered good netiquette, and in the case of keys.openpgp.org and keys.mailvelope.com, will trigger many emails.

-A quick note in advance: Owner Trust is one of the most misunderstood expressions in the Web of Trust context.
+A quick note in advance: Owner Trust is one of the most misunderstood expressions in the OpenPGP context.
 In fact, the parameter Owner Trust does not say anything about the owner's key or if it should be treated as valid or not, but rather tells OpenPGP how it should consider other keys signed by this owner's key.

 You alone decide how much you trust the practice of that particular key signer.
 In the previous example, Alice could decide that she does not trust the keys signed by Bob's key, because she knows that Bob happily signs any public key he gets his hands on without caring to verify the owner's identity.
 In this case she sets the owner trust level of key 0xBBBBBBBB (the key Bob uses to sign other people's public keys) to "None".
 Carol's public key 0xCCCCCCCC will therefore not be calculated as valid in Alice’s installation if there is no other trust path.